 18. Portions of the landfill slopes have received final cover and certified as closed.
-The condition of these slopes was good.
+The condition of these slopes was good (Photos 18-20).
 There were no observed erosion gullies, sloughs, or other signs of movement of these areas.
 All areas had adequate vegetative cover.
-The vegetation is well established but the grass was high since the area was only mowed once during the season. (photos 9-13)
+The vegetation is well established.

-4.5 CHANGES THAT EFFECT STABILITY OR OPERATION (257.84(b)(2)(iv))
+4.5 CHANGES THAT EFFECT STABILITY OR OPERATION (257.84(B)(2)(IV))